 We respect our users, and we do everything we can to help them, even if it means answering questions that have nothing to do with the theme.

-When you use GeneratePress, you add us to your team.
+GeneratePress, you add us to your team.
 If you look through our 5-star reviews, you’ll see the majority of them mention our support.

 I’ve noticed your Facebook Group for GP has a strong following; people interact and get help.
 How important is support to you on-site and off-site?